castiron/webpackassets-plugin/README.md

  in your site based on a JSON manifest file written to your assets directory.
 This will allow you to use hashed file names in your built files, and let October pick up the paths effortlessly.

- In production these paths get cached so the JSON file isn't read on every request.
+ In non-development environments (when the APP_ENV environment variable doesn't equal "dev") these paths get cached so the JSON file isn't read on every request.
+This cache should be cleared as a part of the deploy process by running `php artisan cache:clear`.

 ### Installation